FedericoUrones/cotizar_bitcoin/README.md

 # Cotizar_Bitcoin

-Cotizar_Bitcoin is a Java API done to get Bitcoin Prices using WebFlux
+Cotizar_Bitcoin is a Java REST API done to get Bitcoin Prices using Spring WebFlux

 ## Requirements